sofia-fischer/philo-blog/content/posts/2025-12-python-registry.md

 description: Discovering Patterns for one Problem - Different requests reach the system, and based on the properties of each request a different implementation should handle the request

-tags: [ "Python", "Patterns", "Architecture" ]
+tags: [ "Python", "Software Patterns", "Architecture" ]
 ---

 {{< lead >}}